-Hey there sea changers, Today I wanted to introduce you to an MLM program that I have come across from a company called Forever Living.
-I have been checking these out lately as as you may be aware, the health and wellness niche is a great one to promote within an online business due to its evergreen nature and large range of products.
-I mean let’s face it, people are always going to be concerned about their health regardless of anything else going on in the world and stats prove that they will spend money online to get the products they like.
+Hey there sea changers, Today I wanted to introduce you to an MLM program that I have come across with my Forever Living MLM Review.
+I have been checking these out lately as as you may be aware, the health and wellness supplements niche is a great one to promote within an online business due to its evergreen nature and large range of products.
+I mean let's face it, people are always going to be concerned about their health regardless of anything else going on in the world and stats prove that they will spend money online to get the products they like.
 Is Forever Living MLM worth joining?

 Well, in this review I will cover:

 - What is MLM?